 In determining total compensation levels and mix for our Chief Executive Officer ("CEO") and our other NEOs, the Compensation Committee reviews market trends in executive compensation and a competitive analysis prepared by Frederic W. Cook & Co. and reviewed by the Committee's independent consultant, Exequity.
 The analysis is derived from the most recent proxy data of the companies in the comparator group described below.
 The analysis compares the total compensation (cash and long-term stock compensation) of each of our NEOs with the median range of total compensation for comparable positions at the comparator group companies.
 The Company's compensation philosophy is to target total compensation in the median range of this competitive data, with actual pay delivered dependent on Company and individual performance.
-Equity awards are valued at grant and annualized over their award frequency.
-This approach is consistent with long-standing Company practices.
+Equity awards are valued at grant and stock options and restricted stock awards are annualized over their vesting periods.

-The Committee annually reviews the comparator group of 25 companies that it uses to assist it in making compensation decisions.
-As previously disclosed, in fiscal 2013 the Committee updated the group by replacing four companies.
-The Committee made no changes to the comparator group in fiscal 2014 or 2015.
+The Committee annually reviews the comparator group that it uses to assist it in making compensation decisions.
 As in prior years, the Committee selected comparator companies based upon one or more of the following criteria: (1) companies in the primary industry segments in which the Company operates; (2) companies with annual revenues greater than \$5 billion; (3) companies with profiles similar to the Company's based on business complexity, industries or markets served, innovation and technology, customers targeted, investor profiles and global strategy; and (4) companies with which we compete for executive talent.
+Given the Company's repositioning plans, in fiscal 2016 the Committee determined that four of its former comparator group companies (Cisco Systems, General Electric, Johnson Controls and Union Pacific) no longer sufficiently satisfied the selection criteria, and added two new companies (Ingersoll Rand and Textron) that were more representative.

-In the comparator group selection process, the Committee continued to utilize a special study and screening process prepared by Frederic W. Cook & Co. that utilizes numeric screening criteria (industry classifications, size and scope, and financial metrics) of potential comparator group companies.
+In the comparator group selection process, the Committee used a special study and screening process prepared by Frederic W. Cook & Co. that includes numeric screening criteria (industry classifications, size and scope, and financial metrics) of potential comparator group companies.
 Then the qualitative criteria described above were applied to determine the appropriate comparator companies.